VIDA-NYU/prida/data-generation/README.md

     --files .params.json \
     generate-training-data-from-datasets.py

 You may need to set some parameters for `spark-submit` depending on your environment.
-For an examples, you can inspect the script [`run-spark-client`](run-spark-client).
+For an example, you can inspect the script [`run-spark-client`](run-spark-client).

 ### Cluster Mode (Apache YARN)